EarthScope/rover/docs/commands.md

     rover ingest /tmp/IU.ANMO.00.*.mseed

-will add all data from the file argument to the repository.
+will add all data from the specified file to the repository.

 ### Index